Stripe Joins Forces with Orum to Advance Real-Time Payment Infrastructure

 Fintech Sector Outlook

-The acquisition signals continued consolidation in the fintech sector, particularly among infrastructure firms focused on payment speed, transparency, and reliability.
+The acquihire signals continued consolidation in the fintech sector, particularly among infrastructure firms focused on payment speed, transparency, and reliability.
 As large platforms integrate real-time tools, smaller technology providers with specialized capabilities are becoming attractive acquisition targets.

 Real-time payment systems are gaining traction across the U.S. as businesses and consumers increasingly expect same-day or immediate settlement.
 The adoption of FedNow, alongside growing RTP volumes, has increased demand for orchestration tools that can determine the optimal rail based on cost, timing, and regulatory compliance.